 Many advised us to purchase bottled water everywhere we went.
 It was cheap and readily available around the country.
 The fresh juices, on the other hand, were cheap, delicious, and safe.
 We always made sure to confirm that they were 100% juice (and not mixed with water – or “pas melangé avec de l’eau” if you want to ask in French).
 Our driver did advise us that sometimes in the souks, they may mix with water.
 They also may use poorly washed cups, so we avoided those, but juices were fine in restaurants.
-They were also totally fine in the main market in Marrakech, where they have a whole row of juice trucks who are accustomed to tourists.
+They were also completely safe in the main market in Marrakech, where they have a whole row of juice trucks who are accustomed to tourists.

 In my head, Morocco would just be hot, hot, hot.
 Imagine our surprise when it was cold and rainy for the first several days of our trip!
 Fortunately, I had checked the weather and we were traveling in some cooler places in southern Europe, as well, so we had items we could layer.
 Our base layers were hugely helpful – we wore them as pajamas and left them on under our clothing for one very chilly day.
 We also had lightweight, water-resistant down jackets plus one sweater each, so we just rewore those and wore alll the clothing on the cold days.

 We rarely, rarely hire a driver.
 We’ve driven on the opposite side of the road in places with no English signage and few driving rules.
 We don’t scare easily at tricky driving situations.
 Our original plan was to rent a car in Morocco, as well, but neither of us drives a manual transmission.
 It also turned out we couldn’t rent an automatic transmission vehicle that was big enough for our family.

 While rural driving was very straightforward, driving and parking in cities was pretty nuts.
 We stayed in several places inside the medinas (old city), where parking was extremely limited.
 It was so nice to not have one of us drop the other off with kids and stuff, and to have to deal with finding a spot and coming back.
 Our driver got us places much faster because he knew what driving rules to follow and what to push.
 He knew exactly where speed traps were, and was a great resources for negotiating or discussing.
 He was also just so fun and interesting.
 We had a much more authentic experience because of the great deal of time we spent chatting with him in the van.
 The whole experience made family travel in Morocco so much smoother.

-Morocco was a largely cash culture.
+Morocco is a largely cash culture.
 Except in nicer sit-down restaurants, we very rarely used our credit card.
 We used cash for everything from food to tips to entrance fees.
 ATMs were fairly easy to come by, and were the easiest way to get a reasonable amount of cash.
 Look for one that doesn’t have foreign exchange fees.
 You’ll likely still need to pay a foreign bank fee on the other end, but it’s nice if you can avoid it from your home bank.

 Being a Muslim country, I wasn’t really sure what to expect in terms of dress.
 Turns out Morocco is very open and I never felt uncomfortable in my clothing.
 However, in order to stand out less, I’d avoid wearing particularly revealing clothing.
 I stuck to pants and sleeved tops, or midi skirts and dresses.
 Men tend to not wear shorts, but our adult and kid boys did and no one ever made them feel uncomfortable.